Fr0xty/Hina/README.md

 - [Discord.js](https://discord.js.org) Version: `13.6.0`
 - [Node.js](https://nodejs.org/en) Version: `16.13.2`

 It Is Hosted On [Repl.it](https://replit.com) Container.
-If you want to host it locally or for your bot, then please contact me over my:
+If you want to host it locally or for your bot, then please contact me for permission over my:
 [`YouTube Channel`](https://m.youtube.com/c/Fr0xty)